Druidblack/jellyfin_multi_tag/README.md

 3. Rating of a movie, series, season, or episode
 4. The completeness of the series
 5. It shows how many episodes you have and how many in a season.
+6. Shows formal audio for movies
+7. Shows the format of music albums
+8. Shows the format of e-books

 #  For installation
 1. Install the plugin [JavaScript Injector Plugin](https://github.com/n00bcodr/Jellyfin-JavaScript-Injector)